 - What type of guarantee do you offer?

-A well trained implant surgeon will have received their training in a full time residency program devoted to dental surgery.
-Despite the fact that there are some very talented non-residency trained dentists that have perfected their technique to place implants, there is no comparison to a residency trained specialist.
-Non-residency trained dentists receive very limited education, typically from weekend courses which usually don’t even offer “hands on” training.
+A well trained implant surgeon commonly receives training in a full time residency program and/or is board certified in Periodontology, Oral Maxillofacial Surgery, or Implant Dentistry.
+Non-residency trained dentists commonly receive education that is non accredited, typically from weekend courses which usually don’t even offer “hands on” training.
 Patients must beware.
-Implant surgery can be a complex procedure which often requires the expertise of a residency trained specialist especially when complications occur.
+Implant surgery can be a complex procedure which often requires the expertise of a well trained specialist especially when complications occur.
 Dr. Caplanis has spent a total of 6 years following the mandatory four years of dental school in three different full time residency programs to master implant dentistry.

 Adequate training is the first requirement.
 But to perfect the “art” of implant surgery, an implant surgeon must have a lot of experience, which can only come from performing implant surgery frequently and on a routine basis.
 Repetition is the key.
 And the only way to achieve the repetition is to devote your practice to this procedure.
 An experienced dental implant surgeon should perform a minimum of 15-20 implants per month.
 That’s barely one per day.
 Most Periodontists, and Oral Surgeons, despite their excellent training, and recognition as “specialists” in this discipline, never even come close to reaching this requirement.
 Non-residency trained dentists with weekend course training place even less.
 Dr. Caplanis places approximately 500 implants per year, or 40-50/month and has been doing so for over 20 years.
 Our experience is unique, and what sets our practice apart.